If you could tell your manager just one thing he or she could improve on to make your workplace better for you and your colleagues, what would it be?

 Employees also like following managers that have strong core values because the employees understand why the managers make the decisions they do.
 The employees might not always agree, but at least they know why a decision was made.

 I invite you to think about past or present managers with whom you got along well.
 I guarantee they were able to convey their core values effectively.
+Here’s the ultimate core values list to help you get started.

 For example, who wouldn’t want to work hard for a manager whose core value is fairness.
 When people are evaluated based on the results they generate instead of nepotism or cronyism or prior friendship, it makes working hard much more rewarding.